tensorlakeai/indexify-aws-deployment/local-installation/README.md

 ## Installation Steps

 This is the complete installation using kubernetes, helm and localstack, please do it in case you want to know the complete process and setup for indexify.
-In case you just want to go and run, please follow the new [Helm installation guide](#helm-installation)
+In case you just want to go and run in an easiest way, please follow the new [Helm installation guide](#helm-installation)

 ### Step 1: Clone the Repository